16th CSCMP European Research Seminar (ERS) on Logistics and SCM.

 The European Research Seminar (ERS) on Logistics and SCM is a global conference with a European background.
 It is an interactive conference, which centers on intensive discussion of top quality research and new developments among all participants.
 ERS welcomes participants from around the globe with its aim to expose and discuss contemporary issues in logistics and supply chain management.
 It is a platform for intensive interaction both formally in the sessions and informally outside of them.

-The 15th European Research Seminar (ERS) will be held in in the virtual space on June 18+19, 2020.
+Due to the pandemic situation we decided to hold the 16th European Research Seminar (ERS) in online format again.
 We are looking forward to an exciting conference and meeting many of you!

-The corresponding call for papers is available here.
+The corresponding call for papers can be found here.

 The ERS was initiated in 2006 by Professor Gammelgaard and the Council of Management Professional (CSCMP) as an academic conference held in conjunction with the annual European Conference of CSCMP.
 Over the years ERS has built a strong connection to the Journal of Business Logistics (JBL).